 I need my car it is very important to me to keep it.
 But I cant afford the debt I have incurred through credit card debt.
 My main purpose is to get rid of my credit card debt but keep my car.
 Do I have to put that in when I file?
 I dont own a home I rent an apartment.
 So the only thing I need to...
 Read more »

 There are a couple of options for keeping a car with an outstanding lien in Chapter 7 bankruptcy.
 One is to reaffirm the debt (basically, agree that the debt won't be affected by the bankruptcy and that you'll keep making payments as scheduled).
-Another is to "redeem" the car by paying the full...Read more »
+Another is to "redeem" the car by...Read more »

 Generally, a judgment in Virginia is valid for ten years, and may be renewed for an additional ten year period.
 That said, it would benefit you to speak with an attorney as soon as possible.
 Depending upon the specifics of your situation, some or all of the funds seized may be exempt from...Read more »